boobo94/boobo94.github.io/_posts/2021/06/2021-06-11-2way-ssl-authentication.md

 ---
-title: How to setup 2way ssl authentication (mutual authentication) with Nginx
+title: Setup 2way ssl authentication (mutual authentication) with Nginx
 summary: This article presents you a simple way of configuring 2 way ssl or mutual authentication between two servers with Nginx.
 categories: webservice
 tags: webservice nginx devops